deconf/Analytics-Insights/readme.txt

 = Analytics Insights on Multisite =

 This plugin is fully compatible with multisite network installs.
 Allows using multiple Google Analytics accounts or using a single Google Analytics account for the entire network.

+= Further reading =

+* [Clicky Analytics](https://wordpress.org/plugins/clicky-analytics/) - An easy to use and cookie-free analytics service for website tracking.
+* [Search Engine Insights](https://wordpress.org/plugins/search-engine-insights/) - The perfect tool for viewing Google Search Console stats in your WordPress dashboard.

 == Installation ==